Quantum Transitions of Nematic Phases in a Spin-$1$ Bilinear-Biquadratic Model and Their Implications for FeSe: Site-factorized wave-function analysis

+In order to obtain the variational phase diagram, we should numerically minimize the Hamiltonian above.
+In the present analysis, we consider four stable spin dipolar or quadrupolar ordered phases as illustrated in Fig.~\ref{mfpd}, including the CAFM, N\'{e}el AFM, and $(\pi,0)$ AFQ, as well as a newly discovered magnetic phase dubbed $(\pi/2,\pi)$ AFM$^*$.
+Note that here we do not consider the ferroquadrupolar order discussed in Ref.~\cite{Wangzhentao2016} as a candidate for the non-magnetic phase but only consider the $(\pi,0)$ AFQ order.
+From the perspective of purely theoretical explorations, the two types of quadrupolar states are both intriguing.
+However, the ferroquadrupolar order itself does not generate a nematic order.

+The N\'{e}el AFM in Fig.~\ref{mfpd}(b) shows the conventional spin pattern with the nearest-neighbor spins anti-parallel to each other.
+In the CAFM phase, shown in Fig.~\ref{mfpd}(c), the nearest-neighbor spins are parallel to each other along one direction, while they are antiparallel to each other along the other direction.
+The $(\pi,0)$ AFQ with staggered quadrupolar order along one direction, as shown in Fig.~\ref{mfpd}(d), can be characterized by having mutually orthogonal nearest-neighbor directors, i.e., ${\bf d}_i \cdot {\bf d}_j = 0 = {\bf d}_i \cdot \bar{\bf d}_j$.

-To explore the possible quantum phases of the model Eq.~\eqref{ham}, we start from an analysis based on a site-factorized wave-function.~\cite{Bauer2012,YuSi_AFQ,Wangzhentao2016,Lai2016} The obtained phase diagram is illustrated in the $J_2$-$K$ plane in Fig.~\ref{pd}, which contains four stable phases: ${\bf q}=(\pi,0)$ collinear AFM (CAFM) phase, ${\bf q}=(\pi/2,\pi)$ AFM$^*$ phase, ${\bf q}=(\pi,\pi)$ N\'{e}el AFM phase, and ${\bf q}=(\pi,0)$ AFQ phase.
-The right panels of Fig.~\ref{pd} illustrate the schematic configuration of each phase.
-The CAFM and N\'{e}el AFM have the conventional uniaxial and staggered spin patterns, respectively.
-The $(\pi,0)$ AFQ is characterized by the mutually orthogonal nearest-neighbor directors (See Methods).
-The $(\pi/2, \pi)$ AFM$^*$ is an entirely new phase, in which the spin direction along the $x$-axis rotates with commensurate period of four sites while its period along the $y$-axis is still two sites reflecting the wave vector $(\pi/2,\pi)$.
-This AFM$^*$ state is nematic since it spontaneously breaks the $C_4$ symmetry, by choosing between two degenerate wave vectors $\mathbf{q} = (\pi/2,\pi)$ or $(\pi, \pi/2)$.
-For an illustration, the spin configuration of the $(\pi/2, \pi)$ AFM$^*$ state along the $x$-axis may take the $4$-site periodic pattern as $\{ |S^z = 1\ra$, $|S^x = 1\ra$, $|S^z = -1\ra$, $|S^x = -1\ra\}$, while the spin orientation still takes the conventional staggered pattern along the $y$-axis.
-Importantly, in the $(\pi/2, \pi)$ AFM$^*$ phase, the ${\bf q}=(\pi,0)$ quadrupolar order parameter is nonzero as well, which is responsible for its stability.
+The novel $(\pi/2, \pi)$ AFM$^*$, shown in Fig.~\ref{mfpd}(e), is a new phase where the spin direction along the $x$-axis rotates with a commensurate period of four sites while its period along the $y$-axis is still two sites reflecting the wave vector $(\pi/2,\pi)$.
+This AFM$^*$ state is nematic since it spontaneously breaks the lattice $C_4$ symmetry, by choosing between two degenerate wave vectors $\mathbf{q} = (\pi/2,\pi)$ and $(\pi, \pi/2)$.
+As an illustration, the spin configuration of the $(\pi/2, \pi)$ AFM$^*$ state along the $x$-axis may take the $4$-site periodic pattern as $\{ |S^z = 1\ra$, $|S^x = 1\ra$, $|S^z = -1\ra$, $|S^x = -1\ra\}$, while the spin orientation still takes the conventional staggered pattern along the $y$-axis.
+Importantly, in the $(\pi/2, \pi)$ AFM$^*$ phase, the ${\bf q}=(\pi,0)$ quadrupolar order parameter is nonzero as well, which is responsible for the stability of this phase.